sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 * Massimo Tisi teached Model Driven Engineering and Domain Specific Modeling Languages.
 They use language workbenches and then a project where the students have to design a new language.
 The problem is that although the students like the tools, the language _design_ is the problem.
 They don't know how to shape the abstractions.
 This is harder than API design because in other courses the students can design an E/R model or an OO model, but the language abstraction seems a bridge too far.
 * Eric Van Wyk: traditional compiler courses are valuable too.
 Understanding how a compiler works makes people better programmers.
 We have a new second year course on advanced programming principles: Programs as data, ADTs, representing complex hierarchically structured data (ASTs).
 And in another course we build little compilers.
 Little things like ASTs are enlightening for the students.

+---

+* Discussion from the audience: better languages, safer languages.
+What other things should SLE education would be about?
+   * data is software too.
+Anya we include data formats, ontologies.
+   * non-lossy technological space travel
+   * better support for non-functional properties
+   * teach abstraction, shaping abstraction, modeling.
+Abstraction as an activity.
+   * building libraries and APIs with reusability as a starting point
+   * Jurgen: language prototyping: core of SLE

+*